-02 Aug Why is human resource support sos important for a charity?
+02 Aug why is human resource support so important for a charity

 Like any living, breathing organisation, the charity sector has a significant need for human resources (HR) support.
 But unlike profit-making companies, charities are bound by financial constraints, relying on contributions from government grants and public donations.

 This means outsourced HR is a reliable, cost-effective alternative.
 When senior management teams are small, an outsourced HR service can perform all the duties of an on-site HR manager – keeping staff and volunteers safe and happy at work.

 In addition to lower funds, charities also face their own set of unique challenges, with many operating in a very public domain.
 This puts incredible pressures on managers to stay compliant, while looking after the welfare of their employees, and ultimately serving the charity purpose.

 So, what kind of unique charity challenges can be solved with outsourced HR?

 Following on from the introduction of GDPR in 2018, charities must now work even harder to stay compliant.
 Companies now face multi-million-pound fines if they do not comply with complex data protection laws.
 In the charity sector, this is no mean feat.

 Whereas most companies handle the data of their staff and sometimes customers, charities have a wider group of stakeholders.
 For example, they may hold large mailing lists for existing donors or potential ones.
 Donor information will contain sensitive data such as bank details, which poses an additional cybersecurity risk.